Find answers to common questions about the Master of Science in Data Science program.

 Yes.
-The Data Science Institute has strong relationships with a number of employers.
+The School of Data Science has strong relationships with a number of employers.
 Some of these companies will be partners in the capstone projects course, with student teams working on projects provided by these companies.

 In addition, potential employers make regular visits and presentations to MSDS students.
-The Data Science Institute also provides opportunities for students to talk with recruiters through technical talks, workshops, conferences and career treks.
+The School also provides opportunities for students to talk with recruiters through technical talks, workshops, conferences and career treks.
 Learn more about the career services and opportunities that we offer.

 What companies have hired your students?
 How many graduates got jobs?